JLany/Gray-Scale-Image-Processor/README.md

 11) Shuffle Image (any order of quarters)
 12) Blur Image

-- The grayPics folder has some gray scale images to experience with. (make sure to include them in the same directory of the source code file)
+- "Filters" folder has some gray scale images to experience with.
+(Make sure to include them and the bmplib.cpp & bmplib.h in the same directory of the source code file)
 - The source code is "main.cpp" in Filters folder
 - To see the 12 filters applied check the Results folder.